11/2/07

 Nearly

 all DTV receivers have a signal strength “meter” of some type.
-But most of these meters read zero until the
+But many of these meters read zero until the

 signal is good enough (or almost good enough) for reception.
 In weak signal areas these meters will not